NatasaVulevic/HCI/class-projects/class-project-2/README.md

  -Store availability

  ## Combined:
- -Whats new
+ - Whats new
-  -New arrivals
+  - New arrivals
-  -Designers
--Browsing
- -Products
- -Collections
- -Designers
+  - Designers
+- Browsing
+ - Products
+ - Collections
+ - Designers
- -Social media
+ - Social media
--I'm searching for something specific
+- I'm searching for something specific
- -Search and filter
+ - Search and filter
- -Designers
+ - Designers
--I want to buy something
+- I want to buy something
- -Cart
+ - Cart
- -Checkout and payment
+ - Checkout and payment
--I want to save something
+- I want to save something
- -Likes
- -Account
+ - Likes
+ - Account
--Something went wrong
+- Something went wrong
- -Contact and customer support
+ - Contact and customer support
- -Are products any good?
+ - Are products any good?
- -User rewiews
+ - User rewiews
- -When will they arrive and how much does delivery cost?
+- When will they arrive and how much does delivery cost?
- Delivery information
+ - Delivery information
--Can i see products in store?
+- Can i see products in store?
- -List of stores
+ - List of stores
- -Store availability
+ - Store availability
- -I want to make purchase specific to proffesional user needs -Proffesional users
+ - I want to make purchase specific to proffesional user needs
+  - Proffesional users
--I want to arrange something that is not displayed on the web-site -Contact and customer support
+- I want to arrange something that is not displayed on the web-site
+ - Contact and customer support